 Evaporative gas cooling is a complex process, one that has experienced improvements and innovation over the years.
-Ultimately, a proper gas cooling system is a competitive advantage for plants looking to increase efficiency, reduce fuel costs, and decrease emissions.
+Ultimately, a proper gas cooling system is a competitive advantage for plants looking to increase efficiency, reduce fuel costs, and emission reduction.
 In the content below, we explore the importance of evaporative gas cooling, the evolution of cooling systems, and how to apply proper fluid application inside of a downcomer duct.

 The Importance of Evaporative Gas Cooling